 Google announced its Android 12 OS at the Google I/O event.
-The new Android 12 OS brings significant security and privacy improvements compared to Android 11 with all-new Material You design.
+The new Android 12 OS brings significant security and privacy improvements compared to Android 11 with an all-new Material You design.
 Pixel devices and some high-end smartphones from brands like Xiaomi and Realme have already started grabbing the Stable update of Android 12 in their system.
 Now, Google has officially unveiled Android 13.
-Here we will discuss everything we know about the upcoming Android 13 OS.
+Here, we will discuss everything we know about the upcoming Android 13 OS.
 We have plenty of information about Android 13 to share.

 What is Android 13?

 Android 13 is the thirteen major versions of the Android operating system.
 It is the successor to Android 12.
 Android 13 carries the codename Tiramisu.
 The codenames of Android versions are based on the names of different sweets.
 Following the same, the Android 13, which has the codename Tiramisu, is a coffee-flavored dessert.

 Android 13 features include More Material You theming options, Enhanced notifications, Tap-to-transfer, Resolution switching, Auto-theming icons, Cinematic wallpapers, Turn on dark mode at bedtime, Screen saver revamp, Per-app language preferences, System Photo Picker, App drawer in the taskbar, Clipboard editor overlay, Vibration sliders for alarm and media, and more.

 |Vivo Android 13||Check Status|

 |Oppo Android 13||Check Status|

 |OnePlus Android 13||Check Status|